erri120/lotus/README.md

 ### Tweaking the ENB

 This should always be the first thing you tweak.
 Disabling the ENB entirely can give you anything from 20 to >70 FPS.
-The ENB this Modlist comes with (see [ENB: Silent Horizon](#enb-silent-horizon)) is rather performance friendly.
+The ENB this Modlist comes with (see [ENB](#enb-pi-cho-enb)) is rather performance friendly.
 Open the ENB GUI using `Right Shift + Enter` (`Right Shift` is under the `Enter` key).
 This will open up the ENB GUI where you can enable and disable certain effects in the left panel.

 - `Bloom`: Can give you up to 3 FPS, will make light sources less bright
 - `DepthOfField`: Can give you up to 10 FPS, disabled by default and not really suited for gameplay